 As a Truman student, you start building connections to the professional world through opportunities for internships ranging from top accounting firms, to movers and shakers in the automotive industry, to working on public health issues in Haiti.
 Truman sponsors the Missouri Government Internship in Jefferson City, and the Harry S. Truman Presidential Museum and Library Internships in Independence, Mo., and is affiliated with The Washington Center Internship Program in the nation’s capital.
-A sampling of other internship opportunities includes the St. Louis Mercantile Library Internship and Teaching English Conversation in China.
+We’ve sent students all across the country and around the world for internships and more.

 Your Truman mentors help you prepare for the work you’ll do in your first career and beyond.
 Thanks to our small classes, you get to know your professors who can help you explore career options and provide grad school advising.
 The Career Center will work with you to find options that match your skills and interests to the right workplace.
 And a network of more than 62,000 Truman alumni living around the world serve as career contacts for internship and job opportunities.